cuberhaus/dotfiles/.local/scripts/bootstrap/README.md

 usermod -a -G wheel pol
 usermod -a -G input pol
 ```
+- Activate [REISUB](https://forum.manjaro.org/t/howto-reboot-turn-off-your-frozen-computer-reisub-reisuo/3855) for safe reboots if computer freezes.

 ## Video Card
-Configure nvidia nvidia-xconfig
+Configure nvidia nvidia-xconfig.

 ## Wallpaper error
-Wallpaper error when background is set in desktop, it will also be used by
-LightDM unless the picture isn't coming from /usr/share/backgrounds
+Wallpaper error when background is set in desktop, it will also be used by LightDM unless the picture isn't coming from /usr/share/backgrounds.

 ## Connect to upclink
 ```bash